FCAD announces FCAD London as a hub for its international development in the UK

 “The FCAD London initiative is the latest in a number of outstanding global partnerships for Ryerson University and one more step on the way to making Ryerson a truly global institution,” said President Mohamed Lachemi.
 “In an increasingly global economy, it is essential that we expand engagement with international organizations to create exceptional opportunities for our students and faculty.”

-This strategy includes a variety of international education initiatives with University Arts London in the area of design, including a plan to develop a global Master’s of Design.
+This strategy includes a variety of international education initiatives with University of the Arts London in the area of design, including a plan to develop a global Master’s of Design.
 With London South Bank University (LSBU), FCAD will partner on the Global Creative Impact Supercourse, to provide students from both institutions the opportunity to collaborate on curricular-based transatlantic projects.
 FCAD and LSBU will also provide opportunities for bilateral linkages for innovation and startups through Ryerson’s Learning Zones and LSBU’s Clarence Centre.

 “London is an important creative centre for the growth of UK/Canada educational relations and we are looking to ensure our students and thought leaders can be at the cutting edge of these future opportunities by initiating early collaborations with peers in this part of the world,” says Falzon.